Camping & RV Guidelines

 No charcoal cookers or wood burning fires are permitted.
-Only cooking with Coleman type stoves is permitted.
+Only cooking with gas or propane-type camp stoves is permitted.
+See Cooking section above.

 There will be parking lots around the perimeter of the campground for vehicles.
 Large vehicles (buses, trucks, cargo trailers) need to be parked in the South, North, or Bus parking lots because the East and West gate parking lots are small and will not accommodate a large number of vehicles.

 View Camporee Map

 There are a limited number of pay phones throughout the campground.

 Port-o-let placement around the camp site will be no farther than 15-20 feet from any campsite.
 There will be several hundred port-o-lets placed throughout the campground and activity areas.